Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/software-architecture.md

 - TODO
 - List different kinds of non-functional requirements, and how to solve them with software patterns or decisions...

+### Domain structure

+- Business domains
+- Technical domains
+- Entity domains
+- Presentational domains
+- Relationships between these domains
+- Core/Supporting/Generic - what should you build and buy.

 ### Making Architectural Decisions

 - Decisions, and the requirements for making a decision